bytebase/bytebase.com/content/docs/tutorials/just-in-time-part1.md

 description: 'In this tutorial, we will demonstrate how to set up Just-in-Time (JIT) access using the Bytebase GUI.'
 ---

-Imagine a scenario where an incident occurs in the production environment, requiring a developer to access the production database to verify data.
-However, the developer lacks the necessary access.
-As a solution, the developer can request Just-in-Time (JIT) access to the production database.
-Bytebase facilitates this process by enabling developers to request JIT access efficiently.
+In a production environment, an incident arises that requires a developer to access the production database for troubleshooting.
+However, the developer does not have the necessary access privileges.
+To address this, the developer can request Just-in-Time (JIT) access to the production database.
+Bytebase streamlines this process, allowing developers to efficiently request and obtain temporary access when needed.

-In this tutorial, we will demonstrate how to set up JIT access using the Bytebase GUI.
-In the subsequent tutorial, we will cover how to automate JIT access via Slack, utilizing Bytebase webhooks and API.
+This tutorial will guide you through setting up Just-in-Time (JIT) access using the Bytebase GUI.
+In the next tutorial, we will explore automating JIT access through Slack by leveraging Bytebase webhooks and API.

 ## Prerequisites